A Budding Lutheran

 Let's meet to get acquainted.
 I'd like to hear about your life and your hopes for the Genoa community.

 Tell me of your interest.
+Watch for the time and place.

 Share your ideas for where we could make a difference